courupteddata/courupteddata/README.md

 - 👋 Hi, I’m @courupteddata / Nathan
-- 👀 I’m interested in Python 3
+- 👀 I’m interested in writing code for fun and helping others.
-  - 🚀 FastAPI
-- 🌱 I’m currently looking to build something fun